spree/spree/guides/src/content/developer/tutorials/getting_started_tutorial.md

 Before starting this tutorial, make sure you have Ruby and RubyGems installed on your system.
 This is fairly straightforward, but differs depending on which operating system you use.

-By following this tutorial, you will create a simple Spree project called `mystore`.
+By following this tutorial, you will create a simple Spree project called `my_store`.
 Before you can start building the application, you need to make sure that you have Rails itself installed.

 To run Spree 4.0 you need the latest Rails version, 6.0.0.